commandAGI/commandAGI/docs/examples.md

 If you encounter issues running the examples:

 1. Make sure you have all the required dependencies installed
-1. Check that you're running the examples from the root of the CommandLAB repository
+1. Check that you're running the examples from the root of the commandAGI2 repository
 1. For Docker examples, ensure Docker is installed and running
 1. For examples that require manual setup, follow the instructions in the console output